mia-platform/documentation/docs/development_suite/monitoring/resources/cronjobs.md

 ### CronJob options menu

-The _Hamburger Menu_, located on the last column of the job, allows to perform some actions on a CronJob.
+The _Hamburger Menu_, located on the last column of the table, allows to perform some actions on a CronJob.
 The available options are:

 - [Launch manually](#manually-launching-a-cronjob)